DOMINICAN REPUBLIC MICROFINANCE FACILITY

-Projektträger – zwischengeschaltetes FinanzinstitutBANCO DE AHORRO Y CREDITO ADOPEM SA,BANCO MULTIPLE ADEMI SA
+Promoter – Financial IntermediaryBANCO DE AHORRO Y CREDITO ADOPEM SA,BANCO MULTIPLE ADEMI SA

 Operation to finance micro, small and medium sized enterprises in the Dominican Republic.
 The EIB loan will contribute to two Global Gateway Investment Agenda priorities, namely, women empowerment and gender equality by financing small-scale projects by micro-entrepreneurs with a focus on women borrowers (50%), and combat sargassum, a seaweed whose proliferation in the Caribbean has negative impact on the marine ecosystem, fishing and tourism.
 It is proposed to allocate 30% of the EIB loan to sargassum-related projects.